Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 A server is involved when you visit a website and watch a video on the internet.
 Your computer sends a signal to a server requesting website content, which gets delivered to you.
 A CDN is made out of hundreds, if not thousands, of these servers located worldwide, making the transmission of video segments possible.

 The same goes for video hosting platforms.
 While you can host on-demand videos online for free on YouTube, as a business, you’ll want a more professional private video platform.
 The dedicated online video streaming service you choose will provide a network of computer servers that will store your media files on their disks.
-It also provides a robust network connection so that viewers can access the videos quickly and easily without any network lag.
+It also provides a robust network connection, ensuring viewers can access the videos quickly and easily without any network lag.

 As you can tell, CDNs and video hosting are related.
 And, as a business, you need the best options to begin your remote video strategy and provide the best live streaming and on-demand video-watching experience for your users.
 You need to know the best CDN for video streaming.